 It’s not easy living with pain.
-Whether you suffer from muscle spasms, chronic pain or arthritis finding a solution to help deal with that pain can mean the difference between a pleasant day where you can function to a nightmare of a day, just waiting to end.
+Whether you suffer from muscle spasms, chronic pain, arthritis, or general day-to-day soreness, finding a solution to help deal with your pain can make all the difference in the world.

 Over the last couple of years, CBD oil has become a popular form of treatment for pain management.
-It is currently thought to be so effective, that more and more doctors are recommending it instead of traditional pain killers.
-The major advantage of CBD oil compared to cannabis is that it doesn’t cause the “high” feeling and is therefore permitted in most places.
-(This obviously depends on the type of extraction)
+While CBD is not yet FDA-approved for pain relief, more and more doctors are looking into it.
+The major advantage of CBD oil compared to traditional cannabis is that it doesn’t cause the “high” feeling.
+Under updated hemp legislature in the 2018 U.S. Farm Bill, CBD is sold in all 50 states.

 CBD Oil for Pain Relief

 We know through numerous studies that cannabis (i.e. medical marijuana) can be used as a substitute for prescription painkillers.
 Of course, the psychoactive effects associated with marijuana make it unappealing for many users.

 Cannabidiol (CBD), a non-psychoactive cannabis extract, is also used for a variety of medical conditions – including pain relief.
 We are seeing that some of the best CBD oils may have a positive impact in terms of pain management.

 However, it’s important to remind readers that CBD oil isn’t approved by the U.S. Food and Drug Administration (FDA) for pain management.
 This means that the products and statements made in this article are also not evaluated by the FDA.
 Therefore, they are not intended to diagnose, treat, cure, or prevent any disease or medical condition.

 Even without the FDA’s review, however, CBD has received a significant amount of attention.
 You’ve likely seen featured stories on top news networks, or have seen/read about CBD being recommended by high profile social figures for various forms of pain relief.